Talendar/multilayer_perceptron/README.md

-My implementation of the Multi-layer Perceptron (MLP), the standard feedforward neural network.
+My implementation of a Multi-layer Perceptron (MLP), the standard feedforward neural network.